Get Your History Right: Reply to Reader Hasan in “The Blade” (Toledo)

 Churchill came out for Indian self-government in 1918.
 Equally, he deplored Hindu-Muslim strife and the dominance of one caste and religion.
 His wartime outbursts against disputatious bureaucracy in Delhi (reported by only one colleague) did not affect his efforts to ease the Bengal Famine.
 Churchill scoured the world for grain, getting much from Australia.
 Indian historian Tirthankar Roy writes that the Bengal government failed to bring food “to the region internally, where there was no famine.
 The real question is why this didn’t happen, rather than what Churchill did.”

 The Kenya Mau Mau practiced more atrocities than the British and had more native opponents than supporters.
 British Cabinet minutes show Churchill speaking of Kenya exactly twice: once out of concern over loss of life, once to warn against “mass executions.”
 Jomo Kenyatta, father of modern Kenya, said: “Mau Mau was a disease which had been eradicated, and must never be remembered again.”

 Churchill, born when Darwin was still alive, did believe in a hierarchy of races, an idea repugnant and ridiculous today.
-Nevertheless, his ideas on equal rights for peoples of all colors, marked him as a dangerous radical among the establishment of his time.
+Nevertheless, his ideas on equal rights for peoples of all colors marked him as a dangerous radical among the establishment of his time.
 Like all humans, he made mistakes.
-He also in 1940 made possible the survival of free peoples, with lungs powerful enough to exercise in withering denunciation his character.
+He also in 1940 made possible the survival of free peoples, including those with lungs powerful enough to witheringly denounce him.